dfigueiredo/CTPPSDiamondAnalyzer/README.md

 ./sendJob.sh (outputs will be saved on $CMSSW_BASE/src/CTPPSDiamondAnalyzer/Skimmer/test)
 ```

+<b>Grid Submission</b>

 In order to run on grid, reducedPlots option must be set 0.
 Please, edit crab script accordinly.
+Or, you can use multicrab tool.

+'''
+/multiCRAB.py
+'''

 <b>Copy the Plots to your Private DNS folder in lxplus:</b>